t3hmun/t3hmun.github.io-old/posts/2015-10-22_Encoding and Decoding in Python 3.md

 {"description":"Clear up the confusing and troublesome nature of encoding and decoding in Python 3, especially when utf-8 and the console is involved."}

+> This article was imported from my old site.

 ## What

 This is an article for people wanting to understand the following error with Python 3: